 Medical assistants are multi-skilled health professionals specifically educated to work in a variety of health care settings performing clinical and administrative duties.
-The practice of medical assisting necessitates mastery of a complex body of knowledge and specialized skills requiring both formal education and practical experience that serve as standards for entry into the profession.
+Mastery of a complex body of knowledge and specialized skills acquired through both formal education and practical experience serves as the standard for entry into the profession.

 The diploma program is a full-time day program, with classes being taught online, hybrid and seated at the Perry Health Sciences Campus, off Sunnybrook Road adjacent to WakeMed in Raleigh.
 Only a few classes are taught online, so the program cannot be completed online.

-After completion of the Medical Assisting diploma, a student is eligible to take a medical assisting credentialing exam (CMA-AAMA or RMA-AMT) and then find employment as a credentialed medical assistant.
+After completing a Medical Assisting diploma, a student is eligible to take a credentialing exam (CMA-AAMA or RMA-AMT) and then find employment as a credentialed medical assistant.

 Medical assistants work directly with providers and patients, with the goal of providing health care and ensuring patient safety.
 As with any health care profession, medical assistants are exposed to certain occupational risks or hazards while performing their duties, including the following: